wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/app-service-web-configure-tls-mutual-auth.md

 ## Overview ##
 You can restrict access to your Azure web app by enabling different types of authentication for it.
 One way to do so is to authenticate using a client certificate when the request is over TLS/SSL.
 This mechanism is called TLS mutual authentication or client certificate authentication and this article will detail how to setup your web app to use client certificate authentication.

+> **Note:** If you access your site over HTTP and not HTTPS, you will not receive any client certificate.
+So if your application requires client certificates you should not allow requests to your application over HTTP.

 ## Configure Web App for Client Certificate Authentication ##
 To setup your web app to require client certificates you need to add the clientCertEnabled site setting for your web app and set it to true.
-This setting is not currently available through the management experience in the Portal, and the REST API will need to be used to accomplish this.
+This setting is not currently available through the management experience in the Classic Management Portal, and the REST API will need to be used to accomplish this.

 You can use the [ARMClient tool](https://github.com/projectkudu/ARMClient) to make it easy to craft the REST API call.
 After you log in with the tool you will need to issue the following command: